Gwyneth Paltrow Does This Every Day To Get Those Toned And Taut Abs

 “I have a pretty healthy diet, so when I’m eating processed foods and not watching my alcohol intake, I feel it.
 But at the same time, you want deliciousness, you want a fun — pleasure!”

 Last year, the blonde A-list star shared the workouts that help her get strong arms and toned abs.
-Two of her go-to moves are v-punches and walking planks, according to Shape Magazine.
+Two of her go-to moves are V-punches and walking planks, according to Shape Magazine.

-[Featured image by Mike Windle/Getty Images for Airbnb]
+[Featured Image by Mike Windle/Getty Images for Airbnb]